 19. Discovery Park

 Located just 6 miles north of Seattle on the shores of Puget Sound, you will think you are hours away from the city based on the serenity and beauty of Discovery Park.

 With 534 acres of nature to explore, your family will love the variety of walking trails (almost 12 miles), beaches, mountain views, and wildlife, including harbor seals and California sea lions.

 This beautiful sanctuary is the city’s largest park and an excellent spot to bring the kids to experience some of legendary Northwest nature.
 And don’t worry, there’s a playground, too!

 20. Olympic Sculpture Park

-Outdoor space, a downtown location, stunning art, and a beach, Olympic Sculpture Park pretty much has it all.
-Located in downtown Seattle along the Puget Sound, this 9-acre park and outdoor museum is a great stop for families with kids.
+With outdoor space, a downtown location, stunning art, and a beach, Olympic Sculpture Park pretty much has it all.
+Located in downtown Seattle along the Puget Sound, this 9-acre park and outdoor museum is an excellent stop for families with kids.

 21. Volunteer Park